Welcome to another edition of Feminism Makes Me Cringe!

 Rarely, if ever.
 I used to drink back in college, but even then it was once or twice a month, and yes, it was enjoyable, until the hangover kicked in.
 I never blacked out, but I did puke after having one too many drinks, and let me tell you this, it wasn’t enjoyable.

 I won’t deny it though, I always had a great time when I went boozing with friends.
 We’d have random chitchats, get into silly arguments, or see who can finish their bottles first, but that’s about it.

 I don’t see myself drinking ten years from now.
-I know just how addictive it can be, and the last thing I’d want is to end up with is an alcohol addiction.
+I know just how addictive it can be, and the last thing I’d want is to end up an alcohol addiction.